- Timothy Iseler

 I believe that trying to ‘time the market’ – buying and selling in anticipation of broad stock market moves – is suitable only for speculators and gamblers.
-In other words: I don’t recommend it, either for building or maintaining wealth.
+In other words: I do not recommend it, either for building or maintaining wealth.
 The odds that an investor can sell exactly at a peak, buy exactly at a trough, are impossibly low.
-Additionally, no one has ever done this.
+No one has ever done this.
 EVER.
 A person might get lucky once in a while, but no one has an effective strategy for anticipating market drops within even a month or two, let alone the exact day.

 Individual investors have a tendency to pull money out of the markets during increased volatility, especially loss.
 (People tend to feel the sting of loss more than the enjoyment of gain.)
 While this may seem prudent (who wants to watch their net worth drop?), this is another form of trying to time the market.